near/docs/docs/1.concepts/1.basics/protocol.md

 1. **Onboard** users with a smooth experience, even if they have never used crypto, tokens, wallets, or other blockchain artifacts.
 2. **Build** decentralized applications with ease, especially for web developers that have never developed a smart contract before.
-3. **Scale** applications seamlessly - transfers are instantaneous and have almost zero cost.
+3. **Scale** applications seamlessly - transfers are instantaneous and have almost zero transaction costs.
 The underlying platform automatically scales applications without additional costs or effort on the developer's side.
 4. **Be Green**.
 NEAR uses something called proof-of-stake, which is highly efficient in terms of energy.
 For example, NEAR consumes in a year what bitcoin consumes in [3 minutes](https://medium.com/nearprotocol/how-near-went-carbon-neutral-e656db96da47#:~:text=The%20firm%20found%20that%20NEAR,PoS%20technology%20instead%20of%20PoW).

 ## What is a blockchain? {#why-are-we-building-near}